 The aurora is composed of highly charged particles (plasma) interacting with the Earth’s Magnetic field.
 Millions of tons of these highly charged particles get ejected from our sun on a regular basis.
 When they fly past our planet, the Earth’s magnetic field captures and directs them to the poles, creating a fantastic light show.

 I have said that we “flew among them”.
 And that is how it sometimes felt.
 But flying at around 35,000 feet above the ground, it turns out I would have had to have been around ten times higher above the ground to really fly among them.
 But the Aurora has the appearance of constantly waving and just-out-of-focus sheets of light.
 You get the feeling that there are many spectra of light that your eyes are just barely not seeing.
 This makes it hard to get a fix on exactly where they are.
 So it would seem to me that I was in danger of punching through their luminous curtain at any moment.
-But scientist have measured3 and the absolute lowest edges of the curtains are around 300,000 feet.
+But scientist have measured and the absolute lowest edges of the curtains are around 300,000 feet.

-So the Aurora is an eerie sight.
+The Aurora is an eerie sight.
 But I’ve never heard of any dangerous interactions between aircraft and these sheets of plasma.
 So I kept telling myself that, in theory, the aluminum shell of the aircraft should keep all us crew inside safe.

 And that’s what we thought about St. Elmo’s Fire.